fraterrisus/walkthroughs/aethus/items.md

 Generates [Biomass](#biomass) over time.
 By the time you can build one of these, you probably don't need the quantites of Biomass it can produce, and you definitely don't need to build multiple of them.

 {% endaethusitem %}
+{% aethusitem 'Black Diamond' %}

+Gemstones are for selling.

+{% endaethusitem %}
 {% aethusitem 'Black Market' %}

 *Where:* Constructed (Facilities).